 Tarpaulin does the same job as moving blankets but for outdoor furniture - see here for details.
 Having your wooden tables and chairs wrapped in tarp ensures none of the dirt or bugs land on indoor items.

 And that's it!
-The better prepared you are, the less stressful your removal is likely to be.
+The better prepared you are, the less stressful your removals in York is likely to be.
 We hope this has been useful and wish you all the best with your move!